 Team partners can be from diverse health care and other community health disciplines and professions, including health education, medicine, nursing, social work, pharmacy, radiography, administration and more.
 A team partner can also be an APP, in addition to the project team lead.
-Professionals who work in diverse community sectors that impact social drivers of health (e.g., education, housing, transportation, food services, communication/media, law enforcement), are also welcome to participate.
+Professionals who work in diverse community sectors that impact social drivers of health (e.g., education, housing, transportation, food services, communication/media, law enforcement), are also welcomed to participate.
 The composition of the team should be driven by the needs of the proposed health improvement project and partners who can help make the project vision become a reality.

 What are the roles of team members?